-By identifying exactly where the unexploded bombs are, surveying ensures that clearance is targetted and effective.
+By identifying exactly where the unexploded bombs are, surveying ensures that clearance is targeted and effective.
 The nationwide cluster munitions survey has already improved efficiency and clearance rates.

 Over 25 years, MAG has surveyed 304km² and made safe over 70km² of land, destroying 250,000 unexploded bombs and other explosive remnants of conflict.

 In Laos, MAG's work has benefitted from significant increases in funding over the last 18 months, with the US and UK governments stepping up to support our operations.
 As a result, we have been able to deploy more clearance teams to help more people more quickly.
 We now have more than 600 staff in Laos with 54 teams on the ground.

 Last year, MAG teams helped free almost 30,000 people from the fear of unexploded bombs.
 We do it by assessing the scale of contamination in a community and physically clearing priority areas - sometimes machines are used to clear areas with heavy vegetation.

 MAG staff also provide risk education sessions that help to raise awareness of the risks associated with unexploded bombs while promoting safer behaviour - decreasing the likelihood of accidents among affected communities.

 MAG’s programme is designed to be gender and age-appropriate, context-specific and to address the varying risk-taking behaviours that lead to accidents.
 For example, songs and games are used with children, and messages are made understandable for both literate and illiterate participants.